alperenozdnc/ezcli/docs/EXAMPLE.md

 setting the name to `CLI_COMMON_OPT` lets you create a common option that is run before any successfully parsed option. this can be useful for logging, debugging, reporting, special behaviour, etc.

+setting the name to `CLI_POST_COMMON_OPT` lets you create a post-common option that is run after any successfully parsed option. this can be useful for the same stuff.

 now, with all of this info, let's create a simple cli that has version `v1.0.0`, prints "hello, world" when being run with no input, and replaces the 'world'